 shall be sentenced to an indefinite prison term of thirty years

-Under this section of the bill, a terrorist who is one or more days away from their 18th birthday could massacre any number of people and would still be eligible for release into society.
+Under this section of the previous bill, a terrorist who is one or more days away from their 18th birthday could massacre any number of people and would still be eligible for release into society.
 It would not matter how many people they murdered–10, 20, 30, 100–they would still have a chance to be paroled.
 It also would not matter what their motivation was.
-LWOP would not be an option.
+LWOP would not have been an option.

 What the bill would do